abetusk/www.mechaelephant.com/home/meow/notenox/README.md

 * `silent` - do not print out note
 * `save` - save to disk
 * `out_dir` - output directory to save entry to
+* `db` - output file for the collected JSON database of notes